decent-chat/decent/docs/api.md

   * `sessionID`: (via URL path) the session ID to fetch.
 The session must exist.
 - [Authentication](#authentication): never required.
 Should, however, be provided in the URL.

-Returns `{success: true, user}` if successful, where `user` is a [user object](#user-object) of the user which the session represents.
+Returns `{success: true, session: {id, dateCreated, user}}` if successful, where `user` is a [user object](#user-object) of the user which the session represents.
 This endpoint is useful when grabbing information about the logged in user (e.g. at the startup of a client program, which may display the logged in user's username in a status bar).
+Does not require [authorization](#authorization).

 ### POST `/api/delete-sessions`